Hashim-ali02/bookbot/README.md

     Implements custom sorting functions for dictionary-based data structures Filters non-alphabetical characters using .isalpha() method
-    Modular design with separate statistics and main modules
+    Modular design with separate statistics and main modules Command-line arguments for specifying different files

 Usage

     Run the application from the command line:

-    python3 main.py
+    python3 main.py <path_to_book>

-    The program will automatically analyze the default book file and display the statistical report.
+    The program will automatically analyse the referenced book file and display the statistical report.

 Requirements

     Python 3.x
-    Text file(s) to analyze (placed in the books/ directory)
+    Text file(s) to analyse (placed in the books/ directory)

 Learning Objectives